ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The name of each real instance is composed as follows: WELL-[incremental id]_[timestamp of oldest observation].parquet.
 Example: WELL-00014_20170917140000.parquet.
 Each real well is associated with a unique id, regardless of the type of event (subdirectory).

 The name of each simulated instance is composed as follows: SIMULATED_[incremental id].parquet.
 Example: SIMULATED_00072.parquet.
-The incremental id is initialized from 1 for each event type (subdirectory).
+The incremental id is initialized from 1 for each type of event (subdirectory).

 The name of each hand-drawn instance is composed as follows: DRAWN_[incremental id].parquet.
 Example: DRAWN_00007.parquet.
-The incremental id is initialized from 1 for each event type (subdirectory).
+The incremental id is initialized from 1 for each type of event (subdirectory).

-All Parquet files are created with pyarrow engine and brotli compression.
+All Parquet files are created with Pyarrow engine [[20]](#20) and Brotli compression [[21]](#21).
 These choices were made on the basis of the good compromise between compression ratio and reading time.

 The timestamps vector of each instance is used as index in the corresponding Parquet file.
 All timestamps are represented in the format 'YYYY-MM-DD HH:MM:SS'.